-We will be using the Echo360 (formerly Turning Technologies) PointSolutions student response software in class.
+We will be using the Turning Technologies student response software in class.
 There is significant literature indicating that using such so-called "clicker questions" may increase student engagement and success in learning.

-Students purchase a Turning Account license/subscription and register it from the CS 111 course Canvas site, and they use this license with the PointSolutions application on a mobile device or from a web browser.
+Students purchase a Turning Account license/subscription and register it from the CS 328 course Canvas site, and they use this license with the TurningPoint application on a mobile device or from a web browser.
 You then will answer questions using this during every class meeting (lectures AND labs).
 (Part of the idea here is to stress that every class meeting is important, and that participating during every class meeting is important.)

 Follow the "Turning Account Registration" link on the course Canvas site for registering so that your answers receive credit.
-(You can also purchase the Turning Account license via this link, and I am told they offer the best price for this.)
+(If you do not still have a current Turning Account license, you can also purchase a license via this link, and I am told they offer the best price for this.)